What causes latency?

 Distance to a server

-Unless you need to connect to a server in specific location, it is better to choose VPN servers in nearby countries, including yours.
-To squeeze out the maximum, search for a high speed VPN service provider with broad country coverage and a large number of servers, such as NordVPN that offers 3354 servers in 60 countries.
+Unless you need to connect to a server in a specific location, choosing VPN servers in nearby countries.
+The one you’re in is even better.
+To help reduce VPN latency as much as possible, search for a high speed VPN service provider with a broad country coverage and a large number of servers, like NordVPN, which offers 5,200+ servers in over 60 countries.